crazoter/Genshin-Lyre-Overlay/README.md

 * When satisfied, user presses play button.
 * The program will highlight the notes to play.
 * After the song has ended, the user can input another filename to play that song.
+* If in game mode, the application will record keypresses using screen capture.
+It will evaluate your playing and give you a score at the end.

 ### How does the application record your keypresses?
 * The application "records" your keypresses through repeated localized screenshots.
 * As such, if you're experiencing poor key detection, you may want to disable circle animations as they can block the screen capture mechanism (when playing a hard song that floods the note).
+* You may also want to reduce the size of the window etc so that smaller screenshots need to be taken, increasing frame-rate.

 ### How to use the application
 * You can run the main.exe files in the dist directory.
 If you have python 3.7 on your computer, you can just run the script directly in the src directory, so long as you have the dependencies installed.
 * If the exe does not work, open command line and run the application from the command line; this will show you the error.
 Open an issue and paste the screenshot or dump the error text.
+* I have included a bat script which will run the main executable from the command line.
+To see how it's inner workings, you can edit the script by right clicking and clicking edit.

 ### How to add songs & the syntax
 * Include your file containing the song in the same directory as the application.
 * I have included various example songs in the music directory `music/sample.txt` for reference.
 * You can also just use the recorder application to record some songs.
+* Video example walkthrough for converting midi file to usable format: https://www.youtube.com/watch?v=3cbOJfseS9w

 ### Supported Syntaxes
 * The application will parse files differently based on the music file extension.
 You can find examples for each format in the music directory within dist or src directories.